a-kramer/workarounds/Inkscape/README.md

 ## README.md and svg links [no workaround found]

-When GitHub renders svg images, the whole image becomes a link to the file.
-Links (`<a>` elements) inside of the svg will be inaccessible.
+This is a bit off-topic (off-Inkscape); but, related to svg images.

+When GitHub renders `svg` images, the whole image becomes a hyper-link to the file.
+Links (`<a>` elements) _inside_ of the svg will be inaccessible.
 Maybe an svg image that is inline with the md document is rendered without being a link, and thus preserving internal links. (viewing the svg in the _raw_ view has working links).

 All methods of direct embedding have failed so far.
+Even manually copy pasting the `<svg>…</svg>` content into the README will lead to errors (it will be displayed as text and truncated).

 ## Experiments with svg images

 Each subsection will quote a command and then try that command right after.
 If no *svg* image appears, then the command failed on GitHub.

 The first three methods work in [pandoc](https://pandoc.org/) (`<object>`, `<embed>`, `<iframe>`), rendered in the epiphany browser.

 ### object tag